-2024 2023 Key audit matters Valuation of unquoted investments \checkmark ✓ Materiality Company financial statements as a whole £950,000 (2023: £900,000) based on 2% (2023: 2%) of net assets
+2024 2023 Key audit matters Valuation of unquoted investments ✓ ✓ Materiality Company financial statemen £950,000 (2023: £900,000) bassets i: 2%) of net

 An overview of the scope of our audit

 Our audit was scoped by obtaining an understanding of the Company and its environment, including the Company's system of internal control, and assessing the risks of material misstatement in the financial statements.
 We also addressed the risk of management override of internal controls, including assessing whether there was evidence of bias by the Directors that may have represented a risk of material misstatement.